 A stuck transaction is when transactions cannot be mined.
 Many stuck Ethereum transactions are caused by nonce gaps, and until the nonce gap has been resolved, wallets cannot process new transactions.
 Blocknative's mempool monitoring tools help builders and traders identify, troubleshoot, and resolve stuck transactions.

 A testnet (test network) is where developers can test protocol upgrades and smart contracts before deploying them on mainnet.
-Blocknative currently supports all major Ethereum testnets such as: Görli, Kovan, Rinkeby, Ropsten, and Bitcoin's testnet.
+Blocknative currently supports all major Ethereum testnets such as: Görli, Kovan, Rinkeby, and Ropsten.

 A tip is an 'optional' additional fee that is paid directly to miners by users to incentivize miners to include their transaction in the next block.
 Tips were added to Ethereum through an Ethereum Improvement Proposoal (EIP-1559).

 A portmanteau of the words 'token' and 'economics,' tokenomics refers to all the aspects of a cryptocurrency that can impact the price such as total supply, vesting, and utility.